 Parental approval must be received before a withdrawal procedure is initiated.
 A student who is going to withdraw from school must then obtain a withdrawal form from the office.
 All textbooks will need to be turned in to his/her teachers.
+Chromebook and Chromebook charger need to be checked in at the office.
 Teachers will need to sign the withdrawal form, including the librarian and counselor.
 Before checking out of school, students will be responsible for paying fines for any missing materials.